 Nobody goes out in nature and prunes plants, so it would stand to reason that native species are built to grow just fine without pruning.
 This is the case regarding false indigo pruning.
-Cutting back Baptisia is not necessary, but if you like to maintain a perfectly manicured landscape, there are three instances that it might be suitable to prune the plant.
+Cutting back Baptisia is not necessary, but if you like to maintain a perfectly manicured landscape, there are three instances where it might be suitable to prune the plant.

-Baptisia will die back to the ground in most regions, so clean up pruning in fall is not necessary.
+Baptisia will die back to the ground in most regions, so clean-up pruning in fall is not necessary.
 After storms or rough games of “shirts and skins” in the backyard, a little trimming may be required to remove any damaged stems.
 You can choose to do this type of tidying up at any time of the year.
-Some gardeners prefer to cut the plant back before it dies down in fall but this isn’t obligatory and is just a cosmetic step.
+Some gardeners prefer to cut the plant back before it dies down in fall, but this isn’t obligatory and is just a cosmetic step.